February 18th, 2019 by Mike Getman

 How or when to contact college coaches.
 The rules can be complicated and they change from year to year.
 This is a basic guide, but you can find all the details at www.ncaa.com.
 If you have sent out your resume as I spoke about in the Get Soccer Newsletter and made other attempts to let the College Coaches know of your interest, then what are the NCAA rules Coaches must follow about contacting prospects?

 Coaches may not call you or return your phone calls until after September 1 of your Junior year of High School.
-After that date, they can call you once per week.
+After that date, they can call you whenever they wish.
 Before this time, they can answer your calls and speak with you on the phone, but only if you placed the call.

 Coaches can send you a letter or email after Sept.
 1 of your Junior year.
 Before that, they can only send you a recruiting questionnaire and information on their camps.
 They cannot send you any recruiting information before September 1 of your Junior year, even if you sent them something first.